 Every regulation that is passed in the US has to go through a proper rule-making process.
 The US Federal Government rule-making process is a lengthy process, and only some of them make it all the way through all 9 steps; some just stop in the middle.
-US Federal agencies like DHS are required to publish their priorities in the Unified Agenda, also called as Regulatory Agenda, on the rules that the agency plans to implement with an approximate timeline.
+US Federal agencies like DHS are required to publish their priorities in the Unified Agenda, also called the Regulatory Agenda, on the rules that the agency plans to implement with an approximate timeline.

 You can check the most recent Spring 2021 Regulatory Agenda on H1Bs, F1, H4 issues.
 In this article, we will explain the federal rule-making process in layman terms for easy understanding.
 Office of Budget and Management (OMB) plays a critical role in the rule-making process.